 The company's interest rate risk arises from long-term borrowings and bank deposits.
 Borrowings issued at variable rates expose the group to cashflow interest rate risk which is partially offset by cash held at variable rates.
 Fixed-interest contracts are used to reduce this risk.
-In addition to the MNOK 481.7 long term loan, Kid ASA also have a MNOK 274 flexible credit facility and a MNOK 130 overdraft credit facility that are used during the year.
-At year-end MNOK 65 has been drawn of the overdraft facility.
+In addition to the MNOK 551.7 long term loan, Kid ASA also have a MNOK 247 flexible credit facility and a MNOK 230 overdraft credit facility that are used during the year.
+At year-end MNOK 0 (MNOK 65) has been drawn of the overdraft facility.
 Please also refer to note 12 Cash and cash equivalents for information regarding the cash pool.

-At year end, the Company had one interest rate swap contract at a fair value of MNOK - 2.53 (MNOK -24.73).
+At year end, the Company had one interest rate swap contract at a fair value of MNOK 29.34 [MNOK - 2.53].
 Gains or losses on the derivative instrument is recognised when the instrument expires, is sold or terminated.
-In addition the Company has entered into a cross-currency interest swap during the year of MNOK 115.
-The fair value at year end was MNOK 1.69 (MNOK 0).
-No contracts expired, was sold or terminated during the year, as such no gains or losses was recognised in 2021 or in 2020.
+In addition the Company entered into a cross-currency interest swap during 2021 of MNOK 115.
+The fair value at year end was MNOK 4.67 (MNOK 1.69).
+No contracts expired, was sold or terminated during the year, as such no gains or losses was recognised in 2022 or in 2021.
 Please refer to note 3 Financial risk management in Kid Group for further information on derivative contracts.